Eddy119/Ancient-Greek-Geometry-Logger/README.md

 [Issue #18](https://github.com/Eddy119/Ancient-Greek-Geometry-Logger/issues/18): you need to click on your unlocked shapes twice on the bottom right sidebar for log to load

+Other to-dos: undo and redo not rebuilding pointDependencies and log properly, ui improvements, printing lengths/radii, and console.debug removal

+---

 Logs info for constructions for https://sciencevsmagic.net/geo/ by Nico Disseldorp

 See also: https://gist.github.com/mrflip/a973b1c60f4a38fc3277ddd57ce65b28 for solutions and my rambling